Harry Kent (architect): Kent and Massie

 Kent and H H Masie became partners in 1919 and practiced together until Kent's retirement in 1930.
 Massie was a member of an influential banking, commercial and sporting family.
-Kent & Massie secured many commercial commissions including Bebarfalds, later Woolworths Limited, in George Street, Sydney.
+Kent & Massie secured many commercial commissions including Bebarfalds, later Woolworths on the corner of George and Park streets, Sydney.
 Another of their buildings was Pilgrim House, in Pitt Street (1928).
 It is heritage-listed.

-Principal client for Kent and Massie was the Commercial Banking Company of Sydney, now NAB.
-Kent & Massie designed the former CBC head office on corner of George & Barrack Street Sydney, now heritage-listed, and a series of country banks at Newcastle and Cessnock.
+Principal client for Kent and Massie was the Commercial Banking Company of Sydney.
+Kent & Massie designed the former CBC head office on corner of George and Barrack Streets, Sydney, now heritage-listed, and a series of country banks in Newcastle and Cessnock.